IIT-EnergySystemModels/openTEPES/README.rst

 The **openTEPES** model has been developed at the `Instituto de Investigación Tecnológica (IIT) <https://www.iit.comillas.edu/index.php.en>`_ of the `Universidad Pontificia Comillas <https://www.comillas.edu/en/>`_.

-The **openTEPES** model presents a decision support system for defining the integrated generation, storage, and transmission resource planning (IRP, GEP+SEP+TEP) of a **large-scale electric system** at a tactical level (i.e., time horizons of 10-20 years), defined as a set of **generation, storage, and electric and hydrogen networks dynamic investment decisions for multiple future years**.
+The **openTEPES** model presents a decision support system for defining the integrated generation, storage, and transmission resource planning (IRP, GEP+SEP+TEP) of a **large-scale electric system** at a tactical level (i.e., time horizons of 10-20 years), defined as a set of **generation, storage, and (electricity, hydrogen, and heat) networks dynamic investment decisions for multiple future years**.

 It is integrated in the `open energy system modelling platform  <https://openenergymodels.net/>`_ helping modelling Europe's energy system.